 This type of work permit facilitates the movement of employees from a company in the United States or Mexico to a Canadian branch, affiliate or subsidiary/parent of the company located outside of Canada.
 This NAFTA work permit is designed to facilitate the transfer of knowledge from a senior manager, or an employee with specialized knowledge abroad, to the employees working for the Canadian business.
 Provided that the applicant was on the payroll of the foreign company for a period of at least one year in the three years prior to the application in a managerial or senior position or as a specialized knowledge employee and are offered that same position in Canada, they will qualify for this type of NAFTA work permit.

 NAFTA Professional Work Permit (also known as the TN visa)

 If an American or Mexican citizen has work experience as a professional in certain occupations and they have an offer of employment in their profession in Canada, they may be eligible for a NAFTA professional work permit.
 The applicant must meet the minimum education requirements or meet the alternative credential requirements outlined in NAFTA.
 Examples of occupations that qualify for this type of work permit include engineers and accountants.

-For more information on NAFTA work permits, let us assist you by filling out our free assessment form.
+For more information on NAFTA work permits, let us assist you by filling out our assessment form.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.